Hpmason/mcbot-rs/README.md

   - Replies with info about the server, such as players logged on

 ## Setup
-xkcdbot-rs requires 2 environmental variables tokens/keys.
+mcbot-rs requires 2 environmental variables tokens/keys.
 - `MC_BOT_TOK`
   - Discord API bot token.
 See steps below on obtain this token
 - `MC_BOT_ADDR`